shakacode/re-formality/README.md

          }
        })
     |> Validators.add(Password, {
-         strategy: None, /* None means global strategy will be used */
+         strategy: None, /* None means global strategy will be used, you can override it w/ Some(Formality.Strategy.t) */
+         dependents: None, /* You can define fields which must be revalidated on change of this field's value */
          validate: (value, state) => {
            switch (value |> Js.Option.getWithDefault(state.password)) {
            | "" => Valid(false)